getodk/docs/src/form-question-types.rst

 appearance
   :tc:`none`

 Records audio using the device's microphone or a connected external microphone.
-By default, an :ref:`external application <external-audio-app>` is used.
+By default, an :ref:`internal recorder <built-in-audio-recording>` is used.

 .. tip::

-  Instead of the default audio widget, we recommend you use the :ref:`built-in audio recorder <built-in-audio-recording>` because you can customize audio quality and record while filling out other questions.
+  We recommend you use the :ref:`built-in audio recorder <built-in-audio-recording>` because you can customize audio quality and record while filling out other questions.
 Built-in recording is available in Collect v1.29 or later.

 .. image:: /img/form-widgets/audio-start.*
   :alt: The Audio form widget as displayed in the ODK Collect App on an Android phone.
 The question text is "What does it sound like?"
 There are two buttons: Record Sound and Choose Sound.